-Despite his absolute power, Than Shwe is so reclusive that most Burmese people have never even heard his voice.
+Despite his absolute power, Than Shwe was so reclusive that most Burmese people never even heard his voice.
 Smuggled video footage of the sumptuous wedding thrown for the general's daughter sparked outrage across the country, as it provided a glimpse of the lifestyle of the very rich.

-Than Shwe's regime is so brutal and corrupt that he is considered one of Asia's 5 Worst Dictators.
+Than Shwe's regime was so brutal and corrupt that he is considered one of Asia's 5 Worst Dictators in 2008.

 Very little is known about the secretive general's early life.
 He was born on February 2, 1933 in Kyuakse, in the Manadalay Division of Burma.
-At the time of Than Shwe's birth, Burma was considered a division of British India.
+At the time of Than Shwe's birth, Burma was considered a British colony.